okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/devices/index.md

 This operation:

 * Supports pagination (to a maximum of 200 results).
 * Requires [URL encoding](http://en.wikipedia.org/wiki/Percent-encoding).
 For example, `search=profile.displayName eq "Bob"` is encoded as `search=profile.displayName%20eq%20%22Bob%22`.
-Examples use cURL-style escaping instead of URL encoding to make them easier to read.

 Searches include all Device profile properties, as well as the Device `id`, `status` and `lastUpdated` properties.